February 28, 2019

 KJet have recently signed up to the Tourism Sustainability Commitment, joining the fast-growing group of tourism operators who are working to make a positive difference.
 The aim of the TSC is to see every New Zealand tourism business committed to sustainability by 2025 to protect and enhance the environment on which tourism businesses depend.

-In November 2018 KJet was awarded Qualmark Gold for the second year in a row.
+In August 2019 KJet was awarded Qualmark Gold for the second year in a row.
 A Gold award recognises the best sustainable tourism businesses in New Zealand, with the delivery of exceptional customer experiences an integral part of everything they do.
 A Gold Sustainable Tourism Award identifies businesses that are leading the way in making the New Zealand tourism industry a world-class sustainable visitor destination.